-The Group is a licensed gas, electricity and water supplier and Meter Operator, and has direct relationships with regulatory bodies.
+The Group is a licensed gas, electricity and water supplier and Meter A new senior leader has been appointed to provide a professional Operator, and has direct relationships with regulatory bodies. and efficient interaction with Ofgem and to ensure the Group is prepared, in sufficient time, for any industry or regulatory change.